NiklasGollenstede/native-ext/README.md

 This package tries to solve a problem that arises with the deprecation of classical Add-Ons in Firefox.\
 From Firefox version 57 onward (November 2017), Firefox will only support "WebExtensions", which are very similar to the extensions running in Chrome, other Chromium based browsers and even Microsoft Edge.\
 While Firefox Add-ons could previously dig very deep into the Firefox code, capable of changing nearly every aspect of the browser, and even do binary system calls, this is no longer possible with WebExtensions.
 They can only access normal web APIs (XHR, IndexedDB, ...) and a set of APIs in the `browser`/`chrome` namespace explicitly  designed for them.
 This means that browser extensions can now only do things that are, at least to a certain extend, intended by the browser vendors.
 Many innovative things that could previously be implemented in Firefox Add-Ons are no longer possible.\
-The only way around this is to use "Native Messaging": WebExtensions in Chrome and Firefox can send JSON-messages to native applications running on the host system — if the target applications are explicitly designed for it.
+The only way (partially) around this is to use "Native Messaging": WebExtensions in Chrome and Firefox can send JSON-messages to native applications running on the host system — if the target applications are explicitly designed for it.

 ### The Problem

 The problem with the Native Messaging approach is twofold.
 Where it was previously enough to develop and install a single JavaSceipt extension for a browser,
-- the developer now needs to write, pack and update an application for multiple operating systems
+- the developer now needs to write, pack and update an application for multiple operating systems and
-- and the user needs to install and update that additional application for every extension that makes use of Native Messaging.
+- the user needs to install and update that additional application for every extension that makes use of Native Messaging.

 ### Proposed solution